-The theme for this year is: the protection and promotion of cultural heritage.
+The theme for 2021 was: the protection and promotion of cultural heritage.

-The students have been divided into four teams, two teams from grade 9, one team from grade 10 and one team from grade 11.
-For stage one, the teams have completed five assignments developing their team building, collaboration while practicing computational and analytical thinking.
-Also, in this stage the participating students in teams brainstorm an idea for the robot to promote the italian culture and heritage.
-All four teams have been successfully qualified to the semi finals.
+The students were divided into four teams, two teams from grade 9, one team from grade 10 and one team from grade 11.
+For stage one, the teams completed five assignments developing their team building, collaboration while practicing computational and analytical thinking.
+Also, in this stage the participating students in teams brainstormed an idea for the robot to promote the italian culture and heritage.
+All four teams successfully qualified for the semi finals.

-For the semifinals, students will be developing the algorithm that implements their team’s idea of how the robot could be utilized to help promote the italian culture.
-After Which the students get a hands on experience to apply their algorithm in the form of a program to the robot.
-Then they observe and evaluate how the robot functions toward its intended purpose according to their plan.
+In the semifinals, students developed the algorithm that implements their team’s idea of how the robot could be utilized to help promote italian culture.
+After which the students got a hands on experience to apply their algorithm in the form of a program to the robot.
+Then they observed and evaluated how the robot functions toward its intended purpose according to their plan.

 The Nao Academics Edition was developed for universities and laboratories for research and education purposes.
 Nao robots have been used for research and education purposes in numerous academic institutions worldwide.
 As of 2015, over 5,000 Nao units are in use in more than 50 countries.
 All Nao Academics versions feature an inertial measurement unit with accelerometer, gyrometer and four ultrasonic sensors that provide Nao with stability and positioning within space.
 The legged versions included eight force-sensing resistors and two bumpers.
 The Nao robot is controlled by a specialised Linux-based operating system, dubbed NAOqi.
 The OS powers the robot's multimedia system, which includes four microphones (for voice recognition and sound localization), two speakers (for multilingual text-to-speech synthesis) and two HD cameras (for computer vision, including facial and shape recognition).
 The robot also comes with a software suite that includes a graphical programming tool dubbed Choregraphe, a simulation software package and a software developer's kit.